jeuneseven/iOS-Interview-Questions/README.md

 On Apple platforms like SwiftUI, the View binds to data published by the ViewModel.

 Networking is usually handled in a Repository layer injected into the ViewModel.

+## Can you explain MVI, and how it might be used on Apple's platforms?

+1. Core Concept (The Definition)
+	- MVI stands for Model-View-Intent.
+	- It is a Unidirectional Data Flow (UDF) architecture.
+	- The Loop: User Action → Intent → State Update → Model → UI Update → View.

+2. MVI on Apple Platforms (SwiftUI)
+	- State-Driven: Perfectly matches SwiftUI's View = f(State) philosophy.
+	- Single Source of Truth: All UI data is stored in one single State struct (instead of multiple scattered variables).
+	- Intent Handling: Users send "Intents" (Actions) to a Store or ViewModel, which processes logic and updates the state.

+3. Why choose MVI over MVVM?
+(Pros)
+	- Predictability: Since state only changes in one place, it is easy to debug and track.
+	- No "Illegal" States: Prevents bugs like showing a "Loading Spinner" and "Error Message" at the same time.
+	- Testability: Business logic is a "pure function" (Input Action + Old State = New State), making unit tests very simple.

+4. The Trade-offs (Cons)
+	- Boilerplate: Requires more code (Enums for Actions, Structs for State) even for simple features.
+	- Learning Curve: Concepts like "Immutability" and "State Streams" can be harder for beginners than simple Data Binding.

 ## How would you explain protocol-oriented programming to a new Swift developer?